Stack updates¶

 After a draft is published as a new stack revision, app instances still run their current stack revision until you upgrade them.

-Open Apps, select the app, select an app instance, and go to the Stack tab.
+Open Apps, select the app, select an app instance, and go to Stack > Operations.
 See

 Application stack for the app instance upgrade workflow and the available upgrade settings.